Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 5. Player Selects Play
 6. Transition into gameplay, starting the player off in a infinite empty grey void.
 The Catalyst floats silently above near the player.
 7. This is a quick tutorial to show the player the objective.
 Once the player attacks the Catalyst (There's nothing else to do, The player will eventually try shooting it).
 The Catalyst will react violently and begin flying around and appear to be taking damage.
 The Catalyst will eventually fly far enough away to the point where the default mode of the gun can no longer effectively reach it.
 A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
 Once the player damages the Catalyst enough, it'll fly above the center of the arena and crash through leaving a portal for the player to follow to level 1.
-8. The main gameplay loop begins:
+8. The Score Timer starts and the main gameplay loop begins:
 	- The Catalyst floats around the outskirts of the level shooting out portals that enemies will spawn from.
 	- The player deals enough damage to the Catalyst, causing it to flee.
 Opening a portal on the floor that'll expand slowly that the player will eventually have to fall into to reach the next level.
 	- This cycle repeats.
 Each level should take around 2 minutes, with earlier levels offering more chances to finish quickly.
 (There will be fewer armor moments for the Catalyst and less time spent waiting around for waves and such.)
 Expert players should be able to speed through the earlier levels to some extent.
 	- Boss fights on every third level.
 Final boss on Level 9.
 9. When the player dies.
 Show stats, basic leaderboard info and lastly show how far down the player made it on the attempt.
-(It's important to show the Player that there are 9 total levels.
+(It's important to show the Player that there are a finite number of levels.
 I want the player to understand that there is an ending to play for and that the game isn't an infinite shooter where the only goal is to get a high score.)
 10. Prompt the player to restart, return to main menu, or quit.
 11. When the player presses the restart button.
 Start the player midway through the first portal already transitioning into level 1.
 Skip the intro/tutorial until the next time the game is launched.
 ---